observIQ/bindplane-aca/README.md

 **Important Notes:**
 - The `--infrastructure-subnet-resource-id` parameter enables VNet integration
 - The `--internal-only false` parameter allows both internal and external traffic
-- The `--enable-managed-identity` parameter enables managed identity support
+- Assign a system-assigned managed identity using `az containerapp env identity assign`
 - The subnet must have at least `/24` CIDR (256 IPs) for Container Apps

 ## Step 4: Storage Configuration